shuixin222/zqzhang.github.io/_posts/2016-06-29-leaving-intel.md

 I'll still be a committer and reviewer for the W3C web-platform-tests and csswg-test.
 I'll stay on as test facilitator for Indexed Database API and most specifications published by the Device and Sensors Working Group.
-I hope to contribute techinical efforts to Web Media specifications and code stack, and to keep update on Web Payment, Performance and Security.
+I hope to contribute technical efforts to Web Media specifications and code stack, and to keep update on Web Payment, Performance and Security.
 Please drop me (@zqzhang) a note if you want me to take a look at your pull request or issue.